gfabbretti8/formalization-in-maude-of-erlang/README.md

 ### Generating Reversible Semantics
 To generate a reversible semantics it suffices to navigate to `/code-transformation` and invoke the command `./produce-rev-sem.sh formalism`, where formalism must be replace by the intended semantics (currently it can only be replace by `erlang`).
 This extends the `rew-rules.maude` with a module for the forward reversible transitions and with a module for the backward reversible transitions.

-Then, before using the reversible semantics there are two changes that need to be done by hand.
+Then, before using the reversible semantics there are three changes that need to be done by hand.
 The first change requires to update the `setup-first-proc` function by tagging the entities with keys.
 The second change requires to extend the `loop.maude` file with commands to rollback and to do interactive steps with the reversible semantics.
-Examples of the modified files can be found in `/code-transformation/reversible-loop-system`
+Finally, it is required to update the `print.maude` file to take into account keys.
+Examples of the modified files can be found in `/code-transformation/reversible-auxiliary-modules`

 ### Using the Reversible Semantics
 The following is a tutorial on how to use the reversible semantics as well as the rollback semantics.